dweiller/zubench/README.md

 ```

 The `report` then holds a statistical summary of the benchmark and can used with `std.io.Writer.print` (for terminal-style readable output) or `std.json.stringify` (for JSON output).
 See `examples/` for complete examples.

+## examples

+Examples showing some ways of producing and running benchmarks can be found the `examples/` directory.
+Each of these files are built using the root `build.zig` file.
+The examples with the suffix `_build` utilise **zubench**'s integration with the Zig build system.
+All examples can be built using `zig build examples` and they can be run using `zig build run`.

 ## status